-Mindful Breath for Relaxation
+Mindful Breathing for Beginners!

 Our breath is one of the most basic connections we have to not just our environment but to ourselves and our inner experience.
 Each time we inhale and exhale, we receive and give.
 This is a simple yet profound connection.